conduitio-labs/conduit-connector-dropbox/README.md

           # Type: string
           # Required: no
           destinationConfigParam: "yes"
+          # Path of the Dropbox directory to read/write files.
+Empty path
+          # implies root directory.
+          # Type: string
+          # Required: no
+          path: ""
           # Maximum delay before an incomplete batch is written to the
           # destination.
           # Type: duration